podio/podio-objc-platform/fields/index.md

 ---
 # Item Field Examples

-An app item can have any number of fields, and any field can have one or multiple values depending on the type of field.
-The following field types are provided by the Podio API:
+An template can have any number of fields and an item contains values for all or some of the fields.
+An item can have one or multiple values for a given field, depending on the *type* of field.
+The following field types are provided by Podio Platform:

 * Text
 * Category